idata-shopee/pcp/README.md

 - lisp style composation

-- function sanbox, user can control every functions and details by provide the sandbox
+- function sanbox.
+User can control every function and detail by providing the sandbox

 - based on json grammer